Biological neuron model: Double Exponential Adaptive Threshold (DEXAT)

+Further, multi-time scale adaptive threshold neuron model showing more complex dynamics is shown in.

 Stochastic models of membrane voltage and spike timing

 The models in this category are generalized integrate-and-fire models that include a certain level of stochasticity.
 Cortical neurons in experiments are found to respond reliably to time-dependent input, albeit with a small degree of variations between one trial and the next if the same stimulus is repeated.
 Stochasticity in neurons has two important sources.
 First, even in a very controlled experiment where input current is injected directly into the soma, ion channels open and close stochastically and this channel noise leads to a small amount of variability in the exact value of the membrane potential and the exact timing of output spikes.
 Second, for a neuron embedded in a cortical network, it is hard to control the exact input because most inputs come from unobserved neurons somewhere else in the brain.